THE PARISH COUNCIL

 How to Become a Parish Councillor

-If you are interested in helping contribute to your Parish, why not stand for election next year.
+If you are interested in helping contribute to your Parish, why not stand for election on the 6th May 2021.
 The Clerk is more than willing to provide details should you be interested (please complete and send the form below).
-Or you should visit the East Northants website.